sofiafernandescd/saltydata-site/README.md

 This repository contains the website I designed and developed for **SaltyData**, my own freelancing brand.

-The goal was to create a simple, credible web presence for a data-focused business without making it look like a generic software consultancy.
-The website presents SaltyData's positioning, services and approach to working with real-world data, with a visual identity built around the idea of **surfacing intelligence from reality**.

 The project combines **brand design, frontend development and content structuring** into a single small web project.

-### What I wanted the website to communicate

-* A data-oriented business grounded in real-world problems
-* A practical connection between **field data and analytical systems**
-* A local and approachable alternative to large consulting companies
-* A visual identity that could later grow with the business

 ### Landing page